Qiskit/documentation/docs/api/qiskit/qiskit.circuit.library.QuadraticForm.md

 ParameterView([Parameter(a), Parameter(b), Parameter(elephant)])
 ```

-Bear in mind that alphabetical sorting might be unituitive when it comes to numbers.
+Bear in mind that alphabetical sorting might be unintuitive when it comes to numbers.
 The literal “10” comes before “2” in strict alphabetical sorting.

 ```python
 >>> from qiskit.circuit import QuantumCircuit, Parameter